-PROPOSAL 3: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee of the Board of Directors has appointed the firm PricewaterhouseCoopers LLP as SIGA's independent registered public accounting firm to audit the financial statements of SIGA for the fiscal year ending December 31, 2020, and recommends that stockholders vote for ratification of this appointment.
+The Audit Committee of the Board of Directors has appointed the firm PricewaterhouseCoopers LLP as SIGA's independent registered public accounting firm to audit the financial statements of SIGA for the fiscal year ending December 31, 2021, and recommends that stockholders vote for ratification of this appointment.
 PricewaterhouseCoopers LLP has audited SIGA's financial statements since January 1997.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting and will have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.

-The affirmative vote of a majority of the total votes cast on such proposal in person or by proxy at the Annual Meeting will be required to ratify the selection of PricewaterhouseCoopers LLP.
+The affirmative vote of a majority in voting power of shares of stock present, in person or represented by proxy, and entitled to vote on such proposal at the Annual Meeting will be required to ratify the selection of PricewaterhouseCoopers LLP.
 If the stockholders fail to ratify the selection, the Audit Committee will reconsider its selection of auditors.
 Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year, if it determines that such change would be in the best interests of SIGA and its stockholders.

-The Board of Directors recommends that the stockholders vote "FOR" the ratification of PricewaterhouseCoopers, LLP as SIGA's independent registered public accounting firm for the fiscal year ending December 31, 2020 (Item 3 of the enclosed proxy card).
+The Board of Directors recommends that the stockholders vote "FOR" the ratification of PricewaterhouseCoopers, LLP as SIGA's independent registered public accounting firm for the fiscal year ending December 31, 2021.